-13 This refers to software architecture on which a single instance of the software together with its supporting infrastructure runs on a server and serves multiple customers (tenants).
+12 This refers to software architecture on which a single instance of the software together with its supporting infrastructure runs on a server and serves multiple customers (tenants).

-14 Inter alia the EBA /GL/2019/04 - EBA Guidelines on ICT and Security Risk Management or the Central Bank's CBI Cross-Industry Guidance in respect of Information Technology and Cybersecurity Risks 09/2016.
+13 Inter alia the EBA /GL/2019/04 - EBA Guidelines on ICT and Security Risk Management or the Central Bank's CBI Cross-Industry Guidance in respect of Information Technology and Cybersecurity Risks 09/2016.

-- ii. infrastructure as a service (laaS); or - iii. platform as a service (PaaS).
+iii. platform as a service (PaaS).